Harmontown/harmontown.github.io/docs/_episodes/208/index.md

 title:                "Give Black People A Chance To Hear Crickets"
 image:                "episode-placeholder.jpg"
 description: |-
   Aisha Tyler visits Harmontown along with Hour Of Goon's Jeordie White and Fred Sablan for some complete insanity.
-Watch the video at harmontown.com/live
 showDate:
 releaseDate:          "2016-04-13 05:00:00Z"
 duration:             "02:08:27"